Note: the following contains simplifications of the truth, and some of the statements are not technically correct or not as general as they could be.

-I want to describe one thread that motivate a lot of my research.
+I want to describe one thread that motivates a lot of my research.
 It doesn't cover everything, but it's a big motivating factor.

 Grothendieck's idea of "motives" is a major motivating factor for modern algebraic and analytic geometry.
 Let's exposit the basic idea.
 The concept of linearity is a recurring theme in mathemtics, and lesson of this theme is that linear objects are much easier to deal with than nonlinear objects.
 In geometry, this philosophy comes up in the study of (co)homology theories.
 Given a category of "geometric spaces" (for example varieties, manifolds, etc.), one associates a "linear" object to a geometric space .
 One can then use properties of the linear spaces to prove various facts about X. In categorical language, is a functor from geoemtric spaces to linear spaces.

 However, there isn't just one cohomology theory, there are many different ones, each with the same nice properties.
-However, there are no-go theorems which guarentee that a universal cohomology theory cannot exist.
-There are various setting one can work in, but perhaps the most famous is characteristic algebraic geometry: here we have -adic cohomology and various flavors of -adic cohomology (rigid, crystalline, etc.), and no-go theorem saying that they can't come from some cohomology theory over .
+However, there are no-go theorems (for example, the one due to Serre) which guarentee that a universal cohomology theory cannot exist.
+There are various setting one can work in, but perhaps the most famous is characteristic algebraic geometry, for a fixed prime number.
+Here, we have -adic cohomology (for a prime different than ) and various flavors of -adic cohomology (rigid, crystalline, etc.), Serre's and no-go theorem saying that they can't come from some cohomology theory over .

 Now, making a definition that *should* coincide with the correct category of motives isn't completely impossible, and Grothendieck even did this with his category of pure motives.
 However, the definition of pure motives is really abstract, and it's quite hard to prove things with it.
 What's missing is a combinatorics for this category, i.e. a concrete way to work tangibly with the objects and morphisms in the category.